andrewli-create/nntv/src/pages/our-vision/index.md

       television projects, such as the Saw movie sequel, Spiral.  "
     membername: XERXES SZ YANG
     memberimage: /img/xerses-01.png
     memberimagealign: center
-  - membername: Stef Haynes
-    memberimage: /img/p1510332_1.jpg
-    memberbio: Stef Haynes is a performer, composer, and producer living in Toronto, Canada.
-A specialist in woodwinds and electronic wind instruments, Stef collaborates regularly with artists of diverse genres and musical backgrounds.
-As a music technologist, Stef is best known for customizing his instruments by using a Nintendo Wii controller to incorporate gestural MIDI control.
-His innovative and imaginative use of MIDI can be heard on his debut EP, Gradualism, as well as in the music that he writes for his modern jazz fusion quartet, SHQ.
-He holds a Bachelor’s of Music  in Contemporary Music Performance from Humber College,  and a Masters of Music in Music Technology and Digital Media from the University of Toronto.
-    memberimagealign: center
   - membername: Ricci Ebron
     memberbio: >-